The Power Of Pinterest SEO - How To Optimise Your Pins

 The first thing you need to know is that you should always post Rich Pins.
 These pull metadata from your website and create content around the pins you post.
 In simple terms, Rich Pins link the consumer from the image directly to your product page, generating more traffic and potentially leading to sales.
 An example of this would be a potential customer searching for a ‘grey coffee cup’.
 The customer is more likely to come across your Rich pins as opposed to non-Rich Pins, because they are boosted by Pinterest in their search algorithms.
 It’s basically about getting to the top, so when searched, you appear first against your competitors.

 Just like your social feeds, your boards need to aesthetic and appealing too.
-They should be neatly organised and be clear on the titles as well as the images.
-From a SEO p.o.v, If you want to improve your pins’ ranking, make sure you title them with something your audience is going to search for, as you want to be discoverable by other users.
+They should be neatly organised and clear on the titles as well as the images.
+From a SEO perspective, , If you want to improve your pins’ ranking, make sure you title them with something your audience is going to search for, as you want to be found by other users.

 Find The Perfect Category

 If you’re already a Pinterest user, you’ll know that they group the images into different categories.
-Ensure your boards are labeled with specific, but also generic titles that will be optimal over a longer time frame and boast your Pinterest SEO.
+Ensure your boards are labelled with specific, but also generic titles that will be optimal over a longer time frame and boast your Pinterest SEO.
 Allow them to be broad enough to be available in a variety of different searches, but not so broad that they get lost.
-The main aim is to get your boards to the top of the list and for your brands not to be lost.
+The main aim is to get your boards to the top of the list.

 Quality over quantity